mycordaapp/registry/README.md

 // fine - we use the default ATriangle val triangle = reg.getOrElse(Triangle::class.java, ATriangle())

-// fine - even though there are multiple GreenThing class, there is a default provided val greenThing = reg.getOrElse(GreenThing::class.java, MySpecialGreenThing())
+// fine - even though there are multiple GreenThing classes, there is a default provided val greenThing = reg.getOrElse(GreenThing::class.java, MySpecialGreenThing())
 ```